 Translational Mechanical Converter (G)

-Interface between gas and mechanical progressive network.
+The interface between the gas and mechanical translational networks.

 Description